 Have you inherited some jewellery or have an existing stone that you would like to incorporate into a new piece of jewellery?
 We can remove your stone from its old setting and design something new for you!
 We think this is a lovely way to honor the past but also a great way to have a new design that is a reflection of you.

 Shopping for diamonds on-line hurts small independent business people.
-Unfortunately today there are a number ways for people to access diamonds that are being sold at wholesale prices on-line.
+Unfortunately today there are a number of ways for people to access diamonds that are being sold at wholesale prices on-line.
 This situation makes it very hard for consumers to understand the true value of a stone and hard to know who to trust when buying one.
-Ironically, we have had customers ask us to validate their on-line purchases, because they trust our expertise, but they want to pay the lowest possible prices.
+Ironically, we have had customers ask us to validate their on-line purchases because they trust our expertise, but they want to pay the lowest possible prices.
 Our expertise is worth something and therefore it needs to cost something.
 We believe in the importance of bricks and mortar business and the value they add to a city and culture and life.
-Please reconsider your on-line diamond purchase and keep it local, keep it real and do the right thing.
+Reconsidering your on-line diamond purchase can only lead to a more supported and fulling experience.

 We have a wide variety of finished jewellery containing precious gemstones in our showcases for you to check out in person.
 Once you have a clear idea about what you are looking for, our designers can provide a gem show for you based on your specific requests.
 We are able to borrow gems from our dealers and bring in a wide variety of options for you to choose from.
 We will bring in gems that are at your budget, above and below, so you can see what the differences are.
 Providing gems for you to look at is considered part of our customer service approach and there is no obligation.